The G.Skill Trident Z Neo 32GB DDR4-3600 wins in 3 out of 5 comparable specs, with 1 tie. Its biggest advantage is CAS Latency (50% better).

 AI Versus Verdict

 The G.Skill Trident Z Neo 32GB DDR4-3600 is the objective winner of this comparison, securing more individual specification victories than its competitor.
-While the ADATA XPG Caster 32GB DDR5-6400 offers a significant performance edge in raw speed, which is 78% better than the alternative, the G.Skill Trident Z Neo 32GB DDR4-3600 provides a more balanced profile overall.
-Its most impactful advantage is a CAS latency that is 50% better than the ADATA XPG Caster 32GB DDR5-6400.
+While the ADATA XPG Caster 32GB DDR5-6400 offers a significant performance edge in raw speed, which is 78% better than the alternative, the G.Skill Trident Z Neo 32GB DDR4-3600 provides a superior advantage in CAS Latency, which is 50% better than the ADATA XPG Caster 32GB DDR5-6400.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.